10 Best Breastfeeding Tips

 If what you’re doing is working for you and your child, then there’s no need to stop.

 “Don’t stop breastfeeding when people start to say that your baby is getting ‘too old’ to breastfeed!
-This seems to happen when they are still so young, 1 year old etc.” — Renee Brown
+This seems to happen when they are still so young, even one year old .” — Renee Brown

 Breastfeeding Tips #10 – Learn To Breastfeed Lying Down

-Breastfeeding lying down can mean being able to nourish and nurture your baby while relaxing and resting at the same time!
-Winning!
+Breastfeeding lying down can mean being able to nourish and nurture your baby while relaxing and resting at the same time.

 “Learn to do it lying down.
 Great for resting, bonding and your supply.” — Tanya Minotti